CADmium-Co/CADmium/README.md

   - [ ] Demonstrate associating .cadmium files with this app so they open on double-click from file explorer
 - [ ] Holes
   - [ ] A dedicated history feature for punching holes at standard sizes [M4 tight clearance, 1/4-20 loose clearance, M5 Tap Drill]
+- [ ] Title Blocks for drawings
+  - [ ] Automatically populate fields with object and custom properties
+  - [ ] automatically generate logical view based on part/assembly dimensions and geometry.
+  - [ ] automatically create call out and exploded views based on areas of concentrated parts (for example where groups of fasteners are located)
+  - [ ] automatically dimension views  based on dimensions and constraints defined in sketches
+  - [ ] standardised bill of material formats

 ## Features to Make Money

 - [ ] SAAS - Hobbyist ($x/month)